 Keep your arms flat on the ground beside your body, with your palms facing down.
 Lift your hips to the ceiling by pushing through your heels.
 Bring one knee slowly towards your chest, keeping the other leg extended.
 As you bring your leg back to the starting position, simultaneously drive your other knee towards your chest.

-Every one of these moves should be performed at a smooth and controlled pace.
-Try to fit in these workouts about three times per week, performing between 2 to 3 sets for 30 seconds each.
+Every one of these TRX core exercises should be performed at a smooth and controlled pace.
+Try to fit in this TRX core workout about three times per week, performing between 2 to 3 sets for 30 seconds each.
 Your workout should take no more than 15 to 20 minutes!

 Want to target your core even more?
 Try our 30-Day Abs Challenge!